jbosher1/jbosher1/README.md

 - 👋 Hi, I’m @jbosher1
+- University of North Carolina at Charlotte Alumni
-- Computer Science Major at The University of Charlotte.
+- Major in Computer Science
-- Focusing on AI, and Machine Learning
+- Always looking for new projects and opportunities.

 <!---
 jbosher1/jbosher1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.